meg-gutshall/flatiron-curriculum-notes/rails/7-associations-and-rails/active-record-associations-review.md

 ## Many-to-One Relationships

-By using ActiveRecord's macro-style association class methods, we can add some convenient instance methods to our models.
-The most common relationship is **many-to-one**, and it is declared in ActiveRecord with `belongs_to` and `has_many`.
+By using Active Record's macro-style association class methods, we can add some convenient instance methods to our models.
+The most common relationship is **many-to-one**, and it is declared in Active Record with `belongs_to` and `has_many`.

 ### `belongs_to`